Overview of the 2022 Demographics Profile Dashboards

 Guiding principles for interpreting data include:

 - Warrant officers are included with officers unless otherwise noted.
-However, it is important to note that the Air Force does not have warrant officers.
+However, it is important to note that the Air Force and Space Force do not have warrant officers.

-In the Active Duty chapters, data are presented for the four DoD Service branches (Army, Navy, Marine Corps, and Air Force).
-Some information about the DHS’s Active Duty Coast Guard is presented in the Total Military Force chapter.
-In the Reserve and Guard Members chapters, data are presented for the six Reserve components under DoD (Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, and Air Force Reserve) as well as DHS’s Coast Guard Reserve.
+In the active-duty chapters, data are presented for the five DOD service branches (Army, Navy, Marine Corps, Air Force, and Space Force).
+Some information about the DHS’s active-duty Coast Guard is presented in the Total Military Force chapter.
+In the Reserve and Guard Members chapters, data are presented for the six reserve components under DOD (Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, and Air Force Reserve) as well as DHS’s Coast Guard Reserve.